© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanddewi Gaer is a scheduled monument protected by Cadw under reference PE086.
 View the official record →

-Llanddewi Gaer is a prehistoric promontory fort located inland in Pembrokeshire, Wales.
+Llanddewi Gaer is a promontory fort situated inland in Pembrokeshire, Wales, and represents a significant example of Iron Age defensive architecture in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE086.

 Llanddewi Gaer dates from the prehistoric period, and is classified as a promontory fort - inland.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanddewi Gaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE086.